fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 &nbsp;
 &nbsp;

-### General Requirements

-- The plan must be **less than 2 pages**.
-- Initially DMS plans will not be made public, but they **may be made public** in the future, so do not include anything that might be confidential or proprietary in your plan.

 These following are the major sections of the plan:

 1. **Data type** - describe what data (amount and type) will be generated over the course of funding and what data will or will not be shared